 Description: This defines whether messages should be removed from the mailbox after processing.
 For IMAP protocol messages are marked as SEEN by default.
-For POP3 protocol, when flag is set to "true" the message is removed, otherwise remains on server and will result in infinite reads.
+For the POP3 protocol, this property is ignored and the emails are always deleted from the email server after they were processed successfully.